Investing in Master Limited Partnerships

-As a new investor, you may not realize it, but there are limited partnerships that are publicly traded.
+As a new investor, you may not realize that there are limited partnerships that are publicly traded.
 That means when you call your broker to make an investment, you aren’t actually buying shares of stock.
-Instead, you are buying “limited partnership units”, or LP units as they are sometimes called.
-These often have much different tax rules and characteristics than the stocks in your brokerage account or retirement plans so it is important you understand what makes them so special.
+Instead, you are buying “limited partnership units,” or LP units as they are sometimes called.
+These often have different tax rules and characteristics than the stocks in your brokerage account or retirement plans—so it is important you understand what makes them so special.

-A master limited partnership is nothing more than a limited partnership that is publicly traded on an exchange.
-It is sometimes perfect for certain types of businesses because it combines the tax benefits of a limited partnership with the liquidity of the stock market, allowing you to buy or sell your stake quickly compared to privately held investments.
+A master limited partnership (MLP) is nothing more than a limited partnership that is publicly traded on an exchange.
+It is sometimes perfect for certain types of businesses because it combines the tax benefits of a limited partnership with the liquidity of the stock market, allowing you to buy or sell your stake quickly compared to privately-held investments.

 The United States Government only allows certain types of businesses to organize as master limited partnerships.
-Often, you will notice that master limited partnerships are concentrated in the commodities and natural resource industries such as timber, oil, natural gas, pipelines, and petroleum, or in the real estate business.
-There are a handful of money management firms that are organized as master limited partnerships, including the famous Blackstone Group (ticker symbol BX).
+Often, you will notice that master limited partnerships are concentrated in the commodities and natural resource industries such as timber, oil, natural gas, pipelines, or real estate.

 The reason for these restrictions is that master limited partnerships establish a contract between the partnership and the limited partners.
-One of the most important parts of this contract (which known as the “partnership agreement”) is the schedule for QRD’s, which are quarterly required distributions.
+One of the most important parts of this contract (which known as the “partnership agreement”) is the schedule for quarterly required distributions (QRDs).

-Here is just a brief overview of some sample master limited partnerships that are currently trading in the United States:
+Here is just a brief overview of some sample MLPs that are currently trading in the United States:

-- Cedar Fair, LP is a leading owner and operator of amusement and water parks in the United States and Canada.
-It trades under the ticker symbol FUN and has a dividend yield of 7.90%, which is far higher than the average common stock.
+- Cedar Fair, L.P. is a leading owner and operator of amusement and water parks in the United States and Canada.
+It trades under the ticker symbol FUN.

 - El Paso Pipeline Partners, L.P. trades under the ticker symbol EPB.
 It owns and operates natural gas transportation pipelines and storage assets in the United States.